abinjawed/Neato-Clipboard/README.md

 This can be downloaded as a Google Chrome extension.

 ### Data
-The **logged activites** are only stored during each session while clipboard is opened.
+-The **on-click copy activites** are only stored in console log during session in which clipboard is opened.
-Any editing in the **text fields** will only be stored during each session while clipboard is opened.
+-Any editing in the **text fields** will only be stored during session in which clipboard is opened.